Thais-PPaiva/MinE/README.md

 3. **Have to have the python on version 3.10 or higher.**
 4. **The interpreter used must be a python version equal 3.10 or higher.**

+##### How to Verifie Your Python Version
+1. Open an terminal on your computer
+2. Type "python ‐‐version"

 # How to Run the Aplication
 1. Use git clone to clone the project.
 2. Open the project with the Pycharm IDE or VC code.